April, 2022

 That teacher, in the middle of it all, was me.

-On April 13th, 2022, 77 years to the day, I will be present at the site of the liberation as a monument to the soldiers’ actions is unveiled in the presence of 2nd Gen survivors of the train and generations who are alive today because of the soldiers’ actions.
+On April 13th, 2022, 77 years to the day, I was present at the site of the liberation as a monument to the soldiers’ actions is unveiled in the presence of 2nd Gen survivors of the train and generations who are alive today because of the soldiers’ actions.
 German students and teachers have learned of the story spearheaded by me and my students and are now taking the lead in the land where the horrors were perpetrated.
-Accompanying me will be a 14-time Emmy Award winning film director and producer, Mike Edwards, bringing to life visually the messages behind my 2016 book, A Train Near Magdeburg.
+Accompanying me was Emmy Award winning film director and producer, Mike Edwards, bringing to life visually the messages behind my 2016 book, A Train Near Magdeburg.

 But why should anyone get excited about supporting “another Holocaust film”?
 The short answer to that question is a question we should all be asking back: